Modern Slavery Statement 2019

-This is Lowell’s second slavery and human trafficking statement published in accordance with section 54 of the Modern Slavery Act 2015.
-It sets out the work that we have undertaken to develop our systems and processes to increase transparency and eradicate the risk of modern slavery in our business and throughout our supply chains since we published our first modern slavery statement.
+We are now publishing Lowell’s third slavery and human trafficking statement in accordance with section 54 of the Modern Slavery Act 2015.
+This statement sets out the work that we have undertaken to develop our systems and processes to increase transparency and eradicate the risk of modern slavery in our business and throughout our supply chains since we published our second modern slavery statement.

-We conduct all of our business in a fair, honest and ethical manner – this is at the heart of all we do and underpins our mission to make credit work better for all.
-Our commitment to and appreciation of the impact of ethics across our business is reflected in our gold rating from Investor in Customers for the fourth year running and our IIP Champion rating from Investors in People.
+Our unparalleled combination of data analytics insight and robust risk management provides clients with a reliable and expert business partner.
+With our ethical approach to debt management, Lowell always looks for the most appropriate, sustainable and fair outcome for each customer’s specific circumstances.
+This underpins our mission to make credit work better for all.
+Our commitment to, and appreciation of, the impact of ethics across our business is reflected in our gold rating from Investor in Customers for the fifth year running and our Gold rating from Investors in People.